apigee/iloveapis2015-hmac-httpsignature/httpsig/client/Readme.md

 1. unpack the zip archive

-2. open a terminal window or command prompt and:
+2. open a terminal window or command prompt, to where you have unpacked and install the dependencies for the nodejs client app.
+To do so, run this command:

     ```npm install```

-3. in the same terminal window,
+3. in the same terminal window, invoke the client app:
     ```node ./httpSigClient.js```

    This will display help.